Penile cancer is a disease in which malignant (cancer) cells form in the tissues of the penis.

 Possible signs of penile cancer include sores, discharge, and bleeding.

 These and other symptoms may be caused by penile cancer.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Check with your doctor if you have any of the following problems: